amandaungco/react-jukebox/README.md

 4) In order to get full functionality the backend API will need to also be cloned and running, please see [Jukebox_API](https://github.com/danimetz/Jukebox_API)

 ## How to use?
+* To be a Host
+  * Click Host Party button or Login with Spotify button to login as the host.
+  * The page will be redirected to Spotify where the user will use their spotify credentials to login.
+  * Once redirected back to the home page of the web-app the user can select "Playlists".
+  * All the users Spotify playlists will load.
+  * Any of the plalists can be clicked to view the songs in the playlist.
+  * Once the desired playlist has been found you can set the playlist by clicking the "Set Playlist" button.
+  * A room code will generate and pop up in the bottom right corner of the screen.
+  * Pass out the code to guests and they can login to add music to the playlist!
+* To be a Guest
+  * Login by typing in the Room Code for a given party playlist.
+  * Search songs by typing songs in the search bar and clicking the search icon.
+  * Click the plus sign next to a song to add it to the party playlist, the song will disappear from the search results once it has been successfully added
+  * Keep searching and adding songs to the playslist!
+  *

 ## Contribute